oaklandrobotics/docs/src/software/contributing/git-workflow.md

 Welcome to the team!
 To keep our codebase clean, organized, and maintainable, we follow a standardized Git workflow and contribution process.

----

 ## 0. Helpful Links to Resources (Optional)

-- Git is our choice of version control system: [Git commands CLI](https://www.w3schools.com/git/) OR [Git VsCode GUI](https://code.visualstudio.com/docs/sourcecontrol/quickstart)
-- GitHub is used to host and contribute: [Pull Requests](https://docs.github.com/en/pull-requests/reference/pull-requests)
+- We use Git as our version control system.
+You can interact with Git through either the [CLI](https://www.w3schools.com/git/) or a [GUI](https://code.visualstudio.com/docs/sourcecontrol/quickstart).
+- Our codebase is hosted on GitHub.
+You can browse the repository and contribute changes through [pull requests](https://docs.github.com/en/pull-requests/reference/pull-requests).

 ## 1. Quick Overview of Workflow Steps